MPHIL

 GLOBAL IDEAS AND THEORIES I & II

-This course expose students to salient texts and ideas that have laid the foundation for the critical discourse of culture and society.
+This course exposess students to salient texts and ideas that have laid the foundation for the critical discourse of culture and society.
 Students learn to grasp the theoretical underpinnings of the modern mind by placing influential ideas and systems of thought in cultural and historical contexts.

 SOUTH ASIAN MATERIAL CULTURE